 In the interest of retrenchment, the position of physical education teacher was abolished in June, 1931.
 No raises were to be given to those teachers earning more than \$1,200 in the elementary schools, \$1,500 in the high school.
 In 1933, the school committee attempted to close the South Row school which contained an average of fourteen pupils and cost \$1,200-1,300 a year to operate.
 The pupils were to be sent to the McFarlin school.
-The parents in South Row proved not to be as retrenchmentoriented as the school committee, and the school remained open for two more years.
+The parents in South Row proved not to be as retrenchment-oriented as the school committee, and the school remained open for two more years.
+10 of \$120,000, forty-five per cent of which would be paid for by a Work frogress Administration grant.

-Retrenchment again came into conflict with necessity when the town considered the proposed addition to the high school at a special town meeting on April 30, 1935.
-A committee, composed of C. George Armstrong, Hoy A. Clough, James Kiberd, Sr., and John J. Meagher, was named to select plans and get costs.
-At another special town meeting on November 27, the committee recommended the expenditure of \$120,000, forty-five per cent of which would be paid for by a Work Progress Administration grant.
 The article in the warrant was dismissed, for the sentiment at that time was that conditions were not right for an addition to the tax rate.
 Furthermore, it was thought that the birth rate decline in Chelmsford would reduce the entering Freshman class to one hundred and seven pupils by 1947.
 (One hundred and two entered the 1947 Freshman class).11 Three years later, a special town meeting on July 29, 1938, again appointed a committee to study proposed plans for an addition to the high school.
 This time the committee, consisting of Fred F. Wiggin, John J. Dunigan, George L. Waite, and Viranus E. Osborn, was turned into a building committee, for the town, on September 20, voted to raise \$105,454 to build the addition, forty-five per cent of which would be paid for by the federal government.